OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	    velocity = UnitsFloat(75.0, iostatus='in', units='mi/h',
                        desc='Vehicle velocity needed to determine engine RPM (mi/h)')

-Now these input are available to connect to the components.
+Now these inputs are available to connect to the components.

 .. _Code7b:

 ::

-        self.connect('velocity', 'chasis.velocity')
+        self.connect('velocity', 'chassis.velocity')
         self.connect('velocity', 'transmission.velocity')
-        self.connect('tire_circumference', 'chasis.tire_circ')
+        self.connect('tire_circumference', 'chassis.tire_circ')
         self.connect('tire_circumference', 'transmission.tire_circ')

-This ensures that the units for these inputs to the Vehicle are converted properly for use in the Chasis and Transmission components.
+This ensures that the units for these inputs to the Vehicle are converted properly for use in the Chassis and
+Transmission components.

 Executing the Vehicle Assembly